-Collaborative school improvement to raise standards and meet priorities
+Priority 4: Collaborative school improvement to raise standards and meet priorities

-- 1. Continue to focus school/setting improvement activity on teaching and learning; exciting, relevant curricula; inclusion and narrowing the attainment gap between identified groups of pupils and their peers. - 2.
-Continue to develop the Lewisham Learning school improvement framework and model of school improvement so as to develop expertise within the school community to drive up standards. - 3.
-Continued support for school leaders and governors to ensure national and local priorities are addressed, with a focus on closing attainment gaps and supporting a culture of safequarding. - 4.
-Facilitate schools coming together to develop holistic, creative and innovative curriculum models which prepare our children and young people for the future. - 5.
-Further development of traded services to ensure the continuity of support for schools beyond statutory functions. - 6.
-Continue to build and develop collaborative networks through engaging school leaders and governors to develop a self-sustaining, system led model. - 7.
-Ensure that schools who are at risk of falling into an Ofsted Requires Improvement/ Inadequate category are proactively supported to avoid this outcome. - 8.
-Facilitate the sharing of expertise and evidence building to foster innovation and excellent achievement.
+What we need to do Measuring success Continue to focus school/setting improvement activity on teaching and learning; exciting, relevant curricula; inclusion and narrowing the attainment gap between identified groups of pupils and their peers.
+2. Continue to develop the Lewisham Learning school improvement framework and model of school improvement so as to develop expertise within the school community to Percentage of schools are OFSTED rated as good or outstanding drive up standards.
+3. Continued support for school leaders and governors to ensure national and local priorities are addressed, with a Percentage of children and young people attending a good or outstanding school focus on closing attainment gaps and supporting a culture of safeguarding.4.
+Facilitate schools coming together to develop holistic, creative and innovative curriculum models which prepare Reduction in the attainment gap for identified groups of pupils in comparison to their peers our children and young people for the future.
+5. Further development of traded services to ensure the continuity of support for schools beyond statutory functions.
+Improve Borough performance in key indicators, benchmarked Continue to build and develop collaborative networks through engaging school leaders and governors to develop a self-sustaining, system led model. against London and national performance 7.
+Ensure that schools who are at risk of falling into an Ofsted Requires Improvement/Inadequate category are proactively supported to avoid this outcome.
+8. Facilitate the sharing of expertise and evidence building to foster innovation and excellent achievement.